giavinh79/Plop/README.md

 Very longterm:

-Store files/images on Amazon AWS S3 bucket instead for better scaling
+Store files and images on Amazon AWS S3 bucket instead

-Offload some request code to message queue to shorten response time of certain more frequent calls (i.e. can offload/delay setting notifications and logs)

-Add Rate Limiter to server-side stuff
+Add Rate Limiter to server-side authentication stuff and limit to # of image uploads

-Firebase Google Analytics + React Native mobile app (very into the future)
+Firebase Google Analytics + React Native/Flutter mobile app (very into the future)

 Node.js and React.js unit testing